 Rosie Kay’s 5 SOLDIERS was live streamed from the Yeomanry House drill hall in Bloomsbury, London on 8th September 2017.
-Rosie and her Executive Producer reveal some of the challenges and the opportunities the experience gave them and how it helped them reach new and diverse audiences.
+Rosie Kay and her Executive Producer, James Preston, reveal some of the challenges and the opportunities the experience gave them and how it helped them reach new and diverse audiences.

 Twelve years ago, while recovering from an injury, dancer and choreographer Rosie Kay conceived the idea that would become a hugely successful piece.
 5 SOLDIERS, started as a choreographed work performed live and the company formed an unique partnership with the British Army to support a tour across drill halls.
 Then, following support from The Space the company were commissioned to extend their reach to digital audiences via a live stream.

-Kay negotiated an attachment to a British Army infantry battalion and spent time with them on battle training, pre-deployment in Afghanistan.
+Kay negotiated an attachment to an all-male British Army infantry battalion and spent time with them on battle training exercises, during pre-deployment training to Afghanistan.

-Kay goes on: “I also spent time at a rehabilitation centre and hospital.
-By then, the soldiers I’d trained with on Dartmoor and Salisbury Plain were the ones coming back with these severe injuries.
-I felt a need to say something about this situation that was very real.”
+Kay goes on: “I also spent time at a military rehabilitation centre and military hospital over the next year, gaining access that was quite rare during a time of high injury and mortality rates.
+By then, the soldiers I’d trained with on Dartmoor and Salisbury Plain were the ones coming back with life-changing injuries.
+Having gained this access, and seen the transformation of these soldiers, I felt a need to say something about this situation that was very real.”

 Reaching outside of the traditional arts world